Miroslava Duma: Personal life

-Miroslava was married to Aleksey Mikheev, a Russian entrepreneur, son of Russian oligarch Aleksandr Mikheyev.
+Miroslava was married to Aleksey Mikheev, a Russian entrepreneur and son of Russian oligarch Aleksandr Mikheyev.
 They have three children.

 Education

-Duma graduated from the Moscow State Institute of International Relations (MGIMO) in 2008 with a Master’s degree in International Business and Business Administration.
+Duma graduated from the Moscow State Institute of International Relations (MGIMO) in 2008 with a Master's degree in International Business and Business Administration.

 Career

 Duma was an editor at Harper's Bazaar.
-She moved into freelance writing working for magazines including Vogue, Tatler, Forbes Woman and Glamour (Russian versions).
+She moved into freelance writing, working for magazines including Vogue, Tatler, ForbesWoman and Glamour (Russian versions).

-Since 2007, she has spent most of her professional time between Europe, the UK and the US, travelling to research labs and institutions, building partnerships with scientists, researchers and biotechnology professionals, and bringing their technologies to market.

-Duma founded Buro 24/7 in 2011, which is a website for art, architecture, cinema, fashion, music and style.
+Duma founded Buro 24/7 in 2011, a website for art, architecture, cinema, fashion, music and style.
 In July 2017, Buro 24/7 acquired a majority stake in the fashion magazine System.

-In 2016, Duma cofounded The Tot, a children's fashion company, with Nasiba Adilova.
+In 2016, Duma co-founded The Tot, a children's fashion company, with Nasiba Adilova.

 In 2017, Duma founded Future Tech Lab (FTL), an investment and technology company.

-In 2018, Duma was removed from the board of The Tot and from Buro 24/7, after she shared a note on Instagram from fashion designer Ulyana Sergeenko containing a racial slur, and after a video was released of her making transphobic comments.
+In 2018, Duma was removed from the board of The Tot and Buro 24/7, after she shared a note on Instagram from fashion designer Ulyana Sergeenko containing a racial slur, and after a video was released of her making transphobic comments.
 Duma publicly apologized after the incidents.